goehlemichael/GravityWaterer/README.md

 ## Water your plants from anywhere

 This was developed to automate the watering of plants with gravity.
-This design utilizes an on/off solenoid valve to control the flow of water being powered by gravity.
+This design utilizes a normally closed on/off solenoid valve which controls water flowing due to gravity.

-This setup is ideal for windows or small areas where indoor plants are located and need to be watered frequently.
-The water reservoir needs to be located higher than the outputs.
+This setup is ideal for window sills, shelves, or any small areas where indoor plants are located and must be watered frequently.
+The water reservoir should be located higher than the outputs to allow for water flow.

-## Reasoning for design
+## The deisgn

 The Wemo smart outlet has the capability of being switched on and off both localy and remotely.
 Due to 1 minute being the smallest increment we will have to create another way to denergize and close the N/C valve.